 9. Add Liver to Your Meal

 The liver is a viable source of iron, protein, and B-vitamins.
-In addition, it contains chromium, zinc, essential fatty acids, antioxidants, copper, selenium, and phosphorus.
-Based on the study, all of the foods, consume will go through the liver in which these components nourish the lining thus, it makes the liver healthy.
-A reason why the liver is a great source of iron, protein, and B-vitamins.
-As a result, it helps improve the health, prevents unwanted diseases, and keeps the red blood cells in their best shape.
+Also, it contains chromium, zinc, essential fatty acids, antioxidants, copper, selenium, and phosphorus.
+Based on the study, all of the foods consumed will go through the liver in which these components nourish the lining, and make the liver healthy, a reason why the liver is an excellent source of iron, protein, and B-vitamins.
+As a result, it helps improve health, prevents unwanted diseases, and keeps the red blood cells in their best shape.

 10. Hydrate Your Body with Water

-Keeping your body hydrated with enough water can benefit the individual to replenish its fluid and helps in the blood circulation.
-The water components are comprised of oxygen and hydrogen, which can increase the oxygen levels in the bloodstream.
+Keeping your body hydrated with enough water can benefit the individual to replenish its fluid and helps in blood circulation.
+The water components comprise oxygen and hydrogen, which can increase the oxygen levels in the bloodstream.
 Moreover, drinking water can eliminate the fats and non-soluble components that can block the bloodstream.
-It also neutralizes the nutrients inside the body for a healthy living.
+It also neutralizes the nutrients inside the body for healthy living.